Great news! James the Chimney Sweep is available to work in the Southborough, Kent, TN4 area, remember I can help you with any of the following:

 The story of the Royal Victoria Hall Theatre in Southborough is an ongoing narrative.
 The hall was built in 1900, to honour Queen Victoria’s Diamond Jubilee.
 At the time, it was the first municipal theatre in Britain but wasn’t listed due to alterations made in the 1970s period.
 The building was marked down for demolition, according to an announcement made after a performance of Peter Pan in 2015, but there have been recent plans to create a Southborough Hub in its place, with room for dramatic performances as well as other facilities such as a GP surgery, and a cafe as well.
 Whatever the outcome, Southborough residents are rightly proud of where they live and there is an active interest in the local community, to keep arts and culture alive.

 Iron was a main commodity for trade in Southborough for many years.
 Two furnaces, using water as a power source, were based in the town’s two streams for the purposes of proceessing the product.
 One of these was at Southborough Borne and the other at Modest Corner.
 The furnaces were first set up in the 16th century and carried on until the 18th century when trade petered out.
 Manufacturing in the form of gunpower then took over in 1771 and a cornmill was also put on the site, until it stopped working in 1942.
 These industries gave residents employment in Southborough but other trades included textiles, agriculture, and cottage industries such as blacksmithing and the making of harnesses.
+Chimney sweeping is a more specialised trade, which is why most residents call upon the professional sweeping services of James the Sweep.

 Southborough was once called the ‘chief abode of the visitors of [Tunbridge Wells]’.
 The comment was made by John Marius Wilson in the informative tome, ‘Imperial Gazetter of the England and Wales’, in 1870.
 He described Southborough as being a village ‘and a chapelry’, which was ‘constituted’ in 1831 within the parish of Tunbridge in Kent, as well as having a post office.
 There was a population of 2,038 with 424 houses.
 Properties were subdivided into areas such as Broom Hill, Bounds Park, and Bentham Hill.
 The local church had five trustees and there was a smaller church constructed in 1861, as well as Wesleyan chapel, and school and a library.

-James the Sweep is known by residents as the Master Sweep of Southborough.
+James the Sweep is the Master Chimney Sweep of Southborough.
 That means he is considered to be the premier sweep in the area, based on his experience (20 years), customers’ recommendation and his membership of the Guild of Master Sweeps and other trade bodies such as HETAS.
 James has earned his highly regarded reputation by tenacious, hard work: showing sheer professionalism and reliability.
 From the moment he knocks on a door to sweep a chimney in Southborough, to the moment he leaves (with no soot or mess behind), James offers an A to Z service, which meets the highest of industry standards.
 That’s why residents in Southborough call on him to sweep chimneys.
 He always gets the job done well.

 Pennington Grounds is a beautiful recreation ground, popular with families, which is located off Pennington Road and London Road.
 It’s an ideal pleasure spot for people to gather and take some time off, using the splendid free facilities.
 That includes a children’s play area encompassing tennis, basketball and volleyball, a climbing net, crazy golf, and table tennis outdoors.
 A gym set-up is also free to use, and also outdoors, which is available from 8am to dusk each day.